tenpy/cyten/docs/intro/overview.rst

 Repository
 ----------

-The root directory of the `git repository <https://github.com/tenpy/cytnx_v2>`_ contains the following folders:
+The root directory of the `git repository <https://github.com/tenpy/cyten>`_ contains the following folders:

-cytnx
+cyten
     The Python source code of the library.
     Every subfolder contains an ``__init__.py`` file with a summary what the modules in it are good for.
     (This file is also necessary to mark the folder as part of the python package.